 An anal fissure is a tear or crack, in the anus and anal canal.
 It can be acute or chronic.
 The initial symptoms include pain during and after bowel movements with bleeding, itching and malodorous discharge.
-Usually, anal fissures are less than one centimeter across, but the pain due to fissures maybe quite severe as the anus is a very sensitive part of the body and even a small tear can cause pain and discomfort.
+Usually, anal fissure is less than one centimeter across, but the pain due to fissures may be quite severe as the anus is a very sensitive part of the body.
+Even a small tear can cause pain and discomfort.

 Anal fissure can occur due to a number of causes:

-Sexually transmitted diseases/Sexually transmitted infections-Syphilis, HIV, HPV, and herpes are the kind of diseases that are associated with a higher risk of having anal fissures.
+- Sexually transmitted diseases/infections-Syphilis, HIV, HPV, and herpes are the kind of diseases that have an association with a higher risk of having anal fissures.

-Muscle spasms- There are two muscular rings also known as sphincters control the anus.
-The outer ring is consciously controlled but the inner ring is not and is under constant pressure.
-It is believed that, when the pressure increases to a large extent, the inner sphincter might spasm, decreasing the blood flow and increasing the risk of fissures.
+- Muscle spasms- There are two muscular rings also known as sphincters control the anus.
+The outer ring is consciously in control but the inner ring is not and is under constant pressure.
+It is said that, when the pressure increases to a large extent, the inner sphincter might spasm, decreasing the blood flow and increasing the risk of fissures.

 When do you need to see a doctor?

 Most people have an acute anal fissure and increasing the fiber diet can help you treat your problem within a few days.
 On the other side, symptoms are persistent where consulting a doctor is beneficial.

 - increase fiber intake to your diet

 - drink enough fluid

 - Over-the-counter ointments for fissure